abrownatx/Python-Projects/README.md

 # Python-Projects
-# These are collection of projects I've developed to learn new techniques for analysis.
+# These are a collection of projects I developed to learn new techniques for analysis.